evmos/evmos/x/claims/spec/04_hooks.md

 ### Receive

 The user receives an IBC transfer from a counterparty chain.
 If the transfer is successful, the claimable amount corresponding to the IBC transfer action is transferred to the user address.
-Additionally, if the sender address is Evmos or Osmosis address with an airdrop allocation, the `ClaimsRecord` is merged with the recipient's claims record.
+Additionally, if the sender address is Cosmos Hub or Osmosis address with an airdrop allocation, the `ClaimsRecord` is merged with the recipient's claims record.

 1. The user receives an packet containing an IBC transfer data.
 2. The transfer is processed by the IBC ICS20 Transfer app module